 How can I compare the major internet providers in Cleveland?

 Cleveland residents and business owners have several options for internet services, so consider the following imperative points as you shop:

 - Price: Whether you’re a student at Cleveland State University or a surgeon at University Hospitals, you likely have a budget for monthly bills.
 Consider how much you feel comfortable spending on your internet plan each month.

 - Speed: Do you download heavy-loaded files for work at home?
 Will you be spending time between classes streaming movies on your laptop?
 Your internet speed plays a crucial role in what you can do on the web, so be sure to consider your home or business internet usage when deciding on a plan.

 - Data Caps: Cleveland households and businesses that use the internet consistently throughout the day or for high-data tasks, like competitive gaming, may be impacted by data cap limitations and their overage charges.
-AT&T Internet and Cox Communications are some providers that offer plans without any data cap restrictions.
+Cox Communications and AT&T Internet are some providers that offer plans without any data cap restrictions.

 - Contracts: Most internet providers in Cleveland will involve a 1-year contract.
 If you plan to move to another neighborhood or outside of the city, you’ll want to consider signing up with a provider that offers contract-free plans, such as AT&T Internet.